jrutley/ReviewManagement/README.md

 - Add tests on back end
 - Wire up something on the front end to call the CustomerReviewController
 - Add Customer ability to add a review to a product
+- Filter products to ones purchased by Customer
 - Add Vendor ability to retrieve reviews
 - Add Vendor ability to sort reviews
 - Add Vendor ability to paginate reviews